JuliaAstro/Photometry.jl/docs/src/apertures/index.md

 ## Performance

 Below is a benchmark result comparing `Photometry.jl` to [photutils](https://github.com/astropy/photutils).
 The benchmark code can be found in the [`bench` folder](https://github.com/JuliaAstro/Photometry.jl/blob/master/bench/circle).
+Note that my machine has 4 physical cores with hyper-threading, thus the worse performance with 8 threads.

 ![](../assets/circle_apertures_benchmark.png)